34ML/Filament-Translatable-Field/README.md

                 ]);
 ```
 ## Relationship Manager
-For some reason relationship manager throws an error from the spatie translatable trait
 you need to add this code to your relationship manager
 ```php
     public static function getRecordTitle(?Model $record): ?string